Glitter Germ Experiment

 Are all germs bad?

-I like food examples because it lets them know that germs are all around us.
-But we cook our meat thoroughly to ensure we kill the bacteria so we can have dinner.
-And if food isn’t cooked properly, that’s who we get food poisoning.
+I like food examples because they tell us that germs surround us.
+However, we cook our meat thoroughly to ensure that we kill the bacteria, so we can have dinner.
+And if food isn’t cooked properly, that’s how we get food poisoning.

-It’s important to let our kids know that there are good and bad bacteria and each one has a job to do.
+It’s essential to inform our children that there are both good and bad bacteria, and each has a specific role to play.

-That there are good bacteria in our bodies that help us, they’re also in yogurt and we eat them and they don’t harm us.
+There are good bacteria in our bodies that help us.
+They’re also in yogurt, and we eat them without harm.

 Glitter Germ Experiment